Not being able to hit your goals can cause stress and even put your job in jeopardy.

 Recruiting for sales positions can be extremely difficult.
 If you don’t have sales enablement tools, it’s likely that potential new hires aren’t going to look at your company as their first choice for a job.

-Instead of working extra hard to find the right talent, become attractive to the best talent by having the best sales enablement tools available.
+Instead of working extra hard to find the right talent, become attractive to the best talent by having the a scalable sales playbook that layers effective sales enablement tools throughout the sales process.

 Sales professionals who are good at what they do know they deserve the best sales enablement tools and soon will demand them if they’re expected to hit quotas.
-Spending time developing a sales enablement strategy is a great use of your time if you want to have sales professionals who can produce the numbers that you want to see.
+Spending time developing a sales enablement strategy is a great use of your time if you want to have sales professionals who can be consistently closing deals the numbers that you want to see.

 2. Sales Enablement Onboarding & Training

-If you expect your onboarding and training to be a one-and-done situation, you aren’t going to get the results that you want out of your new sales professionals.
+If you expect your onboarding and training to be a one-and-done situation, you aren’t going to get the results that you want out of your new sales professionals to reach optimal sales effectiveness.

 As much as 20% of staff turnover happens within the first 45 days of employment.
 If you want your reps to thrive, you need to improve your sales onboarding program.